CoderDebjeet/Notes-App/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 *Day 3 Branch*

-1>What is ViewModel | MVVM in Android
+1) What is ViewModel | MVVM in Android
-2>  LiveData and Observers
+2)  LiveData and Observers
-3> how to connect your View (Activity) with ViewModel.
+3) how to connect your View (Activity) with ViewModel.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 *Day 4 Branch*